fusedio/fused-docs/docs/reference/fused/core/_udf_ops.md

 - `email_or_id` - Email of the UDF's owner, or name of the UDF to import.
 - `id` - Name of the UDF to import.
 If only the first argument is provided, the current user's email will be used.

+  Keyword args:
-- `cache_key` - Additional cache key for busting the UDF cache.
+- `cache_key` - Additional cache key for busting the UDF cache